kworam/ProcScript/README.md

 If you name a block function *_catch* or *_finally*, ProcScript treats it as the catch or finally clause for the Proc.
 There can only be
 one _catch or _finally block function in a Proc and they must come last in the `blocks` array.

-The _catch and _finally block functions perform the same duties for the Proc that `catch` and `finally` clauses do for regular JavaScript functions.
+The _catch and _finally block functions perform the same duties for Procs that `catch` and `finally` clauses do for JavaScript functions.
 If a block function throws an error, ProcScript passes it to the Proc's _catch block function for handling.
 If the Proc has no
 _catch block function, ProcScript propagates the error to the caller Proc until it finds one with a _catch handler.